joshuamkite/self-study-tutorial-with-chatgpt/code-golf/leap-years/README.md

 along with a copy of the code and ChatGPT provided this with the explanation

 > This code uses a single `if` condition to check for leap years, making it more concise and easier to read.

+### main.go

+I attempted to translate this to golang.
+I got the syntax for the loop for the years and the check logic but I reverted to chatgpt for a sane single loop on this occasion